Zerva5/P2P-Encrypted-Chat/README.md

 Josh Blanch

 =======

+# ONLY WORKS ON UNIX!
+This is because of the usage of `signal.alarm()`.

+See [`signal.alarm()`](https://docs.python.org/3/library/signal.html#signal.alarm) documentation.
+There are [workarounds](https://stackoverflow.com/questions/8420422/python-windows-equivalent-of-sigalrm) but they were not discovered until after the project was complete.

 # Video
 https://www.youtube.com/watch?v=7m4rYDt7DeE

+# Usage
+1. Clone the repo
+2. Run `python main.py` or `python main.py -debug`.
+3. type `help` to see commands.
+4. Start chatting!

 # Requirements
 - SM must support 1:1 messaging and may support group chats (that’s optional)